codeacme17/examor/README.md

 - Document Content: This component displays the actual uploaded document content, serving as the basis and final answer for the question.

 ## ♻️ Update the Project

-> **Warning**
-> If you are upgrading from a version earlier than v0.2.1, you may encounter an error when importing profile configurations.
-This is because I have modified the `proxy` key in the table [#19](https://github.com/codeacme17/examor/pull/19).
->
-> You can change the column name `proxy` to `openai_proxy` in the `t_profile` sheet of the Excel file.
->
-> I sincerely apologize for any inconvenience this may have caused in using the software.
-In the future, I will avoid directly changing key names in the library!

 When starting the project, the application checks for updates.
 If an update is required, the user will be notified.
 You can follow these steps to update: